 First of all Hosted PBX come with lower costs with regards to equipment and set-up.
 This makes it much easier if a business needs to relocate, a hosted PBX makes a transition much simpler.
 Not to mention, if an update or patch needs to be applied, it can be done by the provider.
 There is no need to have an outside technician come to the office.

 Most importantly, a Hosted PBX solution improves communication.
 This is because it provides your workforce with unified communications features, mobile integration, and the ability to get to connect with employees faster.
 According to Information Week, 62% of companies say that employee communication has improved since switching to a Hosted PBX.
 Also, the loss of Internet or catastrophic event has less effect on your business’s operations.
 Unlike an on-premises PBX, it isn’t a single point of failure.
 A Hosted PBX relies on safeguards and the ability to run on back up power sources.

 One disadvantage is the need for a dedicated broadband connection.
 If your location isn’t wired for high-speed traffic, you’re PBX will hardly live up to its full potential.

-On August 8th, IVR Technology will provide a new Hosted PBX solution.
-The new platform will be equipped with a full suite of features to help your business.
+We have a new platform called Prestophone equipped with a full suite of features to help your business.
 Our solutions will help meet your needs.
 To stay updated on the news, follow us on Twitter here.